ray-project/ray/doc/source/train/getting-started-transformers.rst

 .. _train-pytorch-transformers:

-Getting Started with HuggingFace Transformers
+Getting Started with Hugging Face Transformers
 =============================================

-This tutorial will walk you through the process of converting an existing HuggingFace Transformers script to use Ray Train.
+This tutorial will walk you through the process of converting an existing Hugging Face Transformers script to use Ray Train.

 By the end of this, you will learn how to: